Mugisha-Joshua/WeatherApp_Formative/README.md

 ## Deployment Process

 ### Hosting on Web Servers
-1. Prepare the application files (`HTML`, `CSS`, `JavaScript`) by ensuring they are complete and error-free.
+1. Prepared the application files (`HTML`, `CSS`, `JavaScript`) by ensuring they are complete and error-free.
-2. Upload the files to your web servers (e.g., via SFTP or a deployment pipeline).
+2. Uploaded the files to my WEB-01 and WEB-02 (i.e, via SFTP).
+3. Configured nginx to serve the application.

 ### Configuring the Load Balancer
-1. Deploy the application on two web servers (e.g., `server1` and `server2`).
+1. Deployed the application on the two web servers (e.g., `WEB-01` and `WEB-02`).
-2. Set up a load balancer (e.g., AWS Elastic Load Balancer or NGINX) to distribute traffic between the two servers.
+2. Set up the load balancer using `HAPROXY`  to distribute traffic between the two servers.
 3. Configuration steps:
-   - Register the two web servers (`server1` and `server2`) as target instances.
+   - Registered the two web servers (`WEB-01` and `WEB-02`) as target instances.
-   - Use health checks to ensure the servers are operational.
-   - Set the algorithm to Round Robin (or another appropriate method).

 ### Testing the Load Balancer
-1. Verify the application is accessible via the load balancer’s public IP or domain.
+1. Verified the application is accessible via the load balancer’s public IP and domain.
-2. Simulate multiple users accessing the application and confirm traffic is balanced.
+2. Simulated multiple users accessing the application and confirm traffic is balanced.
 3. Test failover by shutting down one server and verifying that the other handles the requests seamlessly.

 ---